-- The building should be structurally sound, largely intact and capable of conversion without substantial demolition and rebuild. - A structural survey of the property may require to be submitted to accompany any planning application. - The original scale, character, proportion and architectural integrity of the building shall remain intact and any extension shall require, at all times, to be subsidiary to the original building. - Where a traditional building, the detail of design shall follow the criteria specified previously under the heading "Design of New Housing".
+- The building should be structurally sound, must be originally constructed of brick or stone with a slate roof or similar and be largely intact and capable of conversion without substantial demolition and rebuild. - A structural survey of the property has to be submitted to accompany any planning application. - The original scale, character, proportion and architectural integrity of the building shall remain intact and any extension shall require, at all times, to be subsidiary to the original building.